Review and road test of the Citroen C3

-Citroen's third generation C3 supermini is a crucial car for the French brand and must be more interesting and likeable than its sensible predecessor.
+The improved version of Citroen's third generation C3 supermini is a crucial car for the French brand.
 Can it deliver?
 Jonathan Crouch checks it out

 Ten Second Review of the Citroen C3

-What should a modern Citroen be?
-Not like the second generation C3 supermini, that's for sure.
-Today to survive, the brand must offer more than just sensible efficiency: the PSA Group has its Peugeot brand to deliver that.
+Today to survive, Citroen must offer more than just sensible efficiency: the PSA Group has its Peugeot brand to deliver that.
 And its DS nameplate to offer a fashion-conscious premium option for those prepared to pay a little more.
 Which leaves Citroen needing to go back to being the kind of manufacturer it once was, fun, innovative and different.

 Design and Build

-Inside, Citroen says that it's drawn inspiration from travel and home interior design to create an interior that aims to feel like an extension of the driver's home.
+Citroen says that it's drawn inspiration from travel and home interior design to create an interior that aims to feel like an extension of the driver's home.
 The perception of space is heightened by the horizontal dashboard, which runs across the whole width of the vehicle.
 The design of the interior trim and the shape of the chrome-finished air vents also combine to enhance the perception of width.
 Customers get a choice of cabin finishes and you can also have a panoramic sunroof that fills the cabin with natural light.
+The rear seat isn't especially big by supermini standards, but it'd be fine for a couple of kids.
 Out back, there's a decently-sized 300-litre boot.